Brannigan (film)

-Brannigan is a 1975 British action thriller film directed by Douglas Hickox and starring John Wayne and Richard Attenborough filmed in Panavision and DeLuxe Color.
+Brannigan is a 1975 action thriller film directed by Douglas Hickox, and starring John Wayne, Richard Attenborough and Judy Geeson.
+Set principally in London, the film is about a Chicago detective (Wayne) sent to Britain to organise the extradition of an American mobster, who is soon kidnapped and held for ransom.
+Struggling with the restrained policing style of his British counterparts, the tough American detective uses his own brand of law enforcement to recapture the criminal.

+It was one of many Dirty Harry–type films released in the wake of that film's success, featuring rogue cops who don't "play by the rules."
+Brannigan was filmed on-location in London and at Shepperton Studios in Panavision and DeLuxe Color.
 One of the screenwriters was Dalton Trumbo's son, Christopher Trumbo.

-Set principally in London, the film is about a Chicago detective sent to Britain to organise the extradition of an American mobster, who is soon kidnapped and held for ransom.
-Struggling with the restrained policing style of his British counterparts, the tough Irish-American detective uses his own brand of law enforcement to recapture the criminal.
-It was one of many Dirty Harry-type films released in the wake of that film's success, featuring rogue cops who don't "play by the rules."
+This was the only British-produced film of Wayne's 50-year-career.

+The film was distributed by United Artists on March 26, 1975 in the United States, and on June 12 in the United Kingdom.
+It received mixed reviews from critics, and was a commercial disappointment.

 Plot

-Tough Chicago Police Lieutenant Jim Brannigan (John Wayne) is sent to London to extradite a notorious American gangster, Ben Larkin (John Vernon).
-Brannigan is assigned a local officer, Jennifer (Judy Geeson), to help while he is in London.
+Tough Chicago Police Lieutenant Jim Brannigan is sent to London to extradite a notorious American mobster, Ben Larkin.
+Brannigan is assigned a local officer, Detective-Sergeant Jennifer Thatcher, to help while he is in London.
 But before Brannigan can collect his man, Larkin is kidnapped.

 Larkin's finger is cut off and mailed to the police to prove how serious the kidnappers are.
-The mobster's lawyer, Mel Fields (Mel Ferrer), tries to arrange a ransom drop while Brannigan makes his way around London in search of Larkin.
+The mobster's lawyer, Mel Fields, tries to arrange a ransom drop while Brannigan makes his way around London in search of Larkin.
 Whilst struggling to adapt to the British way of life, and the restrained style of policing, he employs techniques not usually seen in Britain.

-In the meantime, a contract had already been put out on Brannigan's life by Larkin, so hit man Gorman (Daniel Pilon) tails Brannigan in a black Jaguar E-Type, making several attempts to kill him and nearly shooting Jennifer by mistake.
+In the meantime, a contract had already been put out on Brannigan's life by Larkin, so a hitman named Gorman tails Brannigan in a black Jaguar E-Type, making several attempts to kill him and nearly shooting Thatcher by mistake.

-Commander Swann (Richard Attenborough), in charge of helping get Larkin to America, is a stuffy, titled, upper class Metropolitan Police commander who is not afraid to get his hands dirty.
+Metropolitan Police Commander Charles Swann, in charge of helping get Larkin to America, is a stuffy, titled, upper class administrator who is not afraid to get his hands dirty.
 There is continual conflict between Brannigan and Swann about the American's carrying, and use of, his .38 Colt Diamondback revolver.

 Permitted to go alone to deliver the ransom payment, Fields personally eliminates the kidnappers.
 He and Larkin celebrate having pulled off a scheme to get the money, Larkin calling the loss of a finger a small price to pay.
 Brannigan bursts in to foil their plans.
 As he and Jennifer walk away, Gorman tries to mow them down with his car, but he is shot by Brannigan, who can now return home to Chicago.